imantung/imantung.github.io/gist/db-design.md

 ## Table creation (Opinion)

+- Table names are small snake and plurals
+- Column names are small snake case
+- Add mandatory columns:
+  - created_at
+  - updated_at
 - Don’t share a primary key (even for a 1-to-1 relationship)
 - The database only to store data
   - Don’t use on delete or on update cascade